tModLoader/tModLoader/MigrationGuide_1.4.5.md

 }
 ```

+If you were using `Projectile.FillWhipControlPoints` to draw the projectile, you should now pass the player parameter as the third argument.
+Otherwise the whip won't draw correctly for mannequins.

 Example Mod's whips have been updated with new examples and additional comments.
 See the *Example Mod* section below for the details.

 See ExampleWhip, ExampleWhipAdvanced, ExampleWhipProjectile, and ExampleWhipProjectileAdvanced for more examples.